Michelle Dilhara: University collaborations

 Dilhara conducted an awareness program on Climate Change and Social Invisibility at the Rajarata University of Sri Lanka with Najith Guruge, Senior Lecturer of the Department of Health Promotion.
 The awareness program was conducted for the undergraduates in Faculty of Applied Sciences.

 On 2 July 2020, she conducted another awareness program along with the senior lecturer Department of Accountancy and Finance Rasika Devundara at Sabaragamuwa University of Sri Lanka.
 The program was based on Climate Change and Personality Development and was conducted for the students of the Faculty of Management Studies.
 The awareness program was conducted to make the students aware of the impacts of climate change as well as how to develop their personality and self-confidence as university students.

 On 6 April 2021, Dilhara collaborated with Uva Wellassa University and organized a tree planting program in the university premises along with an awareness program.
 The program was initiated by the Career Guidance Unit Director Dr. Janaka Siyambalapitiya and Career Guidance Unit Councellor, Akila Aushada Bandara.
 The main focus of the event was to encourage the university for the fight towards climate change and global warming.
 On 21 March 2021, she joined with University of Peradeniya and distributed rice bags and dry rations to elder homes that didn't receive food due to the prevailing COVID-19 pandemic in Sri Lanka.

 Dilhara organized a tree planting program with University of Sri Jayewardenepura on 12 March 2021.
 Six different types of trees were planted in the university premises during the program.
 Dilhara also held an awareness program to the participants during the event as to how university students can contribute towards minimizing climate change and global warming.
 On 28 February 2021, she conducted a lecture on climate change "Hear Earth" which was organized by AIESEC in University of Moratuwa.
 The program was presented with the aim of raising awareness on minimizing climate change, global warming, and pollution.

 On 8 June 2021, Dilhara conducted an awareness program on Ecosystem Restoration at the University of Colombo along with Senior Professor Chandrika Wijerathna – Vice Chancellor, Professor Erandathie Lokupitiya, and Professor Siril Wijesundara.
 On the 12 September 2021, she conducted an awareness program on Deforestation and Global Warming at the University of Jaffna.
-On December 2022, Dilhara collaborated with the Wayamba University of Sri Lanka and launched the “Tree for Life” society, followed by an awareness program and a tree plantation program.
+In December 2022, Dilhara collaborated with the Wayamba University of Sri Lanka and launched the “Tree for Life” society, followed by an awareness program and a tree plantation program.

 She collaborated with the IEEE WIE Student Branch affinity Group of General Sir John Kotelawala Defence University and conducted the program "EmpowHer" along with Professor Wasana Maithree Herath.
 The conference was organized with regard to celebrating International Women's Day on 8 March 2021.